krotik/eliasdb/README.md

 ---------------
 - A design document which describes the different components of the graph database.
 [Link](/doc/elias_db_design.md)
 - A reference for the EliasDB query language EQL.
 [Link](/doc/eql.md)
+- A quick overview of what you can do when you embed EliasDB in your own Go project.
+[Link](/doc/embedding.md)

 License
 -------